 ICH stability studies will be initiated on the API and drug product.
 Depending on company’s global registration / filing strategy, it is important to consider all required temperature and humidity conditions.
 Firms must seriously consider method changes in the middle of on-going stability studies.
-Showing continued correlation of data at any given time point to T0 is important to demonstrate the stability.
+Showing continued correlation of data at any given time is important to demonstrate the stability.

 Retention samples are required for API and bulk dosage forms for development projects.
 An amount sufficient to perform the release testing twice (without the sterility and pyrogen testing) is required.
 This is required for both GLP and GMP manufacturing, but retention samples do not need to be designated as GLP or GMP; therefore, a single sample per lot is acceptable.